Your upfront cost: $0

 Times Higher Education Ranking 2022

-- Articulate knowledge of the theoretical constructs that underpin relationship counselling and the exploration of interrelationships between the individual, the family system and the wider system.
+- Describe the theoretical constructs that underpin relationship counselling, including and the exploration of interrelationships between the individual, the family system, and the wider system.

-- Demonstrate skills and knowledge of effective methods and programs for working with couples and families.
+- Apply evidence based skills in working with couples and families.

 No additional requirements